Segment Routing: a Comprehensive Survey of Research Activities, Standardization Efforts and Implementation Results: The Segment Routing (SR) architecture

-A segment is described by a Segment Identifier (\textit{Segment ID} or \textit{SID}).
-For the SR-MPLS dataplane, a SID is an MPLS label, while for the SR-IPv6 dataplane a SID is an IPv6 address.
-An SR policy P consisting in steering a packet along three segments with SIDs S1, S2 and S3 can be represented as P=<S1,S2,S3> (see Fig.~\ref{fig:sr_operations}).
-Three basic operations on SIDs and segment lists have been defined for a generic SR dataplane: PUSH, NEXT and CONTINUE.
-We assume for simplicity that S1, S2 and S3 represent topological instructions, so that the policy P instructs the packet to cross three nodes in sequence, identified by the SIDs S1, S2 and S3.
-The PUSH operation consists in the insertion of a segment on top of the segment list, i.e. as the new first segment of the SR policy.
-In order to build the SR policy P described above, the headend node executes the PUSH operations in this order: PUSH(S3), PUSH(S2), PUSH(S1).
-In an SR packet, the segment that specifies the instruction to be executed is called \textit{active} segment.
-In the considered example with the SR policy P, the headend node will send the packet with active segment S1.
-The NEXT operation is executed by a node that has processed the active segment and considers the next segment of the SR policy to be executed.
-In our example, the node identified with SID S1 receives the packet and perform the NEXT operation.
-The next segment is S2, which becomes the active segment and the packet is forwarded toward S2.
-The NEXT operation also covers the case of the last node of an SR policy, in which the NEXT operation usually results in processing the packet according to regular IP forwarding.
-The CONTINUE operation is performed by nodes that are in the path between two segments.
+Finally, the CONTINUE operation is performed by nodes that are in the path between two segments.
 For example, the intermediate nodes in the path between S1 and S2 perform the CONTINUE operation.
 The path between S1 and S2 is not prescribed by the SR policy and will be chosen considering the regular IP routing toward node S2 in the SR domain.
 If there are multiple equal cost paths between nodes S1 and S2 (as in Fig.~\ref{fig:sr_operations}) and the ECMP (Equal Cost MultiPath) mechanism is supported by the IP routing in the SR domain, it can be conveniently exploited by Segment Routing.

+The segments can be classified into \textit{Global Segments} and \textit{Local Segments}.
+Global Segments correspond to instructions that are globally valid in an SR domain.
+Local segments correspond to instructions that are valid within a single node.

+The typical example of a global segment is an instruction to forward packets toward a given destination IP network or a destination IP node.
+Considering that an IGP (Interior Gateway Protocol) routing protocol (e.g. OSPF or ISIS) is used in the SR domain, these instructions are called \textit{IGP-prefix segment} and \textit{IGP-node segment} (or simply prefix segment and node segment).
+All nodes in the SR domain can execute the prefix segment or node segment instructions by considering the path toward the destination network or destination node in their routing table.